WisdomBeard/ReviewMe/README.md

 * *monokai*: a dark theme (default)
 * *eclipse*: a bright theme

-To do so, simple hover over the "Theme" button and click one of the two options.
+To do so, simply hover over the "Theme" button and click one of the two options.